nestybox/sysbox-ee/README.md

 ## Thank You!

-We thank you **very much** for using Sysboxd.
+We thank you **very much** for using Sysbox.
 We hope you find it useful.

 Your trust in us is very much appreciated.